Quick Start 🚀

 It uses hold invoices as an escrow system to provide security for the exchange of sats, minimizing custody and reducing the trust needed in both the counterparty and Mostro.

 By operating on Nostr, a communication protocol designed to be censorship-resistant due to the decentralization of its infrastructure, Mostro ensures that it is very difficult to block bitcoin exchanges, censor the posting of buy and sell offers, or hinder communication between users involved in an exchange.
-Additionally, as more Mostro nodes become active, combined with Nostr's inherent decentralization, it will become increasingly difficult to stop P2P bitcoin exchanges without KYC.
+Additionally, as more Mostro instances become active, combined with Nostr's inherent decentralization, it will become increasingly difficult to stop P2P bitcoin exchanges without KYC.

 Origin of Mostro